DHaylock/ofxInstagram/ReadMe.md

 In the xcode.proj file go to Build Phases then to Run Scripts, add the following code.
 This copies the data from the data folder to the data folder of the .app file.
 `cp -r bin/data "$TARGET_BUILD_DIR/$PRODUCT_NAME.app/Contents/Resources";`

+You'll need to add the libcurl.a file to the Link Binary with Libraries section.
+Found in Build Phases.